 Just because you succeeded in sober holidays, you still need to pay attention to how you feel after the holidays.
 Those in recovery are vulnerable to relapse after the holidays because of the buildup and stress that can come during this time of year.
 Recovery is a one day at a time process, no matter what season you are in.

 There will be plenty of parties during the holiday seasons so it helps to have some tips to survive this particular part of the season.

-· Avoid being too hungry, tired, angry, or lonely before attending a party
+- Avoid being too hungry, angry, lonely, or tired (HALT) before attending a party

-Some may consider the holidays an inappropriate time to get help at a qualified rehab center New Hampshire when, in fact, it could be an ideal opportunity.
-Contact 855.712.7784 to get the help you need to celebrate sober holidays in Portland, Maine.
+Some may consider the holidays an inappropriate time to get help at a qualified rehab center when, in fact, it could be an ideal opportunity.
+Contact 855.712.7784 to get the help you need to celebrate sober holidays.